AAFC-Bioinfo-AAC/template-repository/README.md

 ## Credits

-*Provide acknowledgements to contributors and collaborators, and where applicable, a notice of AI-Generated Content.
+*Required section: Provide acknowledgements to contributors and collaborators, and where applicable, a notice of AI-Generated Content.
 If needed, use a CREDITS.md file to list individual contributions.*

 This project was developed by the **ABCC core team**.
 For a list of individual contributions, see CREDITS.md[CREDITS.md] file.